AppFair/appfair.github.io/index.md

 A Federated App Index Repository (FAIR) is part of a decentralized network of app stores, providing users of iPhones and other devices a choice of trusted sources for the applications and extensions they want to use.

 The App Fair (https://appfair.net) is one such "Fairground", and provides a set of open-source [tools](https://github.com/fair-ground/Fair.git), runtime libraries, specifications, and documentation to support this interoperable federation of trusted software repositories.
+The App Fair is managed by the non-profit [App Fair Project (https://appfair.org)](https://appfair.org) Corporation of Boston, Massachusetts.

 Anyone can create an app for the App Fair, just as anyone can create their own App Store using the fairground tools.